A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Comparison with Experiment

 Fig. \ref{RAAvsnumberpast} shows the centrality dependence of $R_{AA}$ for central PbPb collisions at midrapidity and at $\sqrt{s}=5.02 \ {\rm TeV}$.
-The ALICE data \cite{ALICE:2019nrq} are presented as {\bf black} points, the result of our calculation as a red line.
+The ALICE data \cite{ALICE:2019nrq} are presented as black squares and the result of our calculation \JA{if we apply a global shadowing of 50\%} (what is only legitimate for central collisions) as a red line.
+To understand better the influence of the shadowing in the full $N_{\rm part}$ range, we also present calculations with an impact parameter dependent shadowing \cite{Helenius:2012ny}.
+The result is shown as a dotted blue line.
 We observe in theory as well as in experiment an enhancement of $R_{AA}$ for central collisions, where the number of produced \cc is large and therefore recombination is more probable, as well as a decrease with decreasing centrality.
-In peripheral reactions, which resemble pp collisions, $R_{AA}$ returns to one.
+For peripheral reactions, which resemble pp collisions, in our calculation $R_{AA}$ is not equal one, as expected, because in this first version of the model, presented here, we neglect \J produced in the corona, which represent an increasing fraction of the yield when $N_{\rm part}$ becomes smaller.